 I was born in New Zealand and migrated to Australia in 1988.
 I am a dual Australian/NZ citizen.
 I value BOTH citizenships but for practical reasons living in Australia, Australian citizenship is the most valuable.
 Australian pension, children get study support, health care at all levels is free, an NZ citizen misses a lot of this.
 I see many migrants from countries like India, Vietnam, many others pay good money for an Australian visa and then citizenship, they see the value of it for the future.

-It is sad.
-Most New Zealanders in Australia are NOT prepared to pay for quality advice and a visa, they believe they are entitled to a Permanent visa and citizenship.
-They do NOT realise they are foreigners here who get a much better visa than any other country, including Canadian, English etc.
+Most New Zealanders in Australia are NOT prepared to pay for quality advice and a visa, they believe they are entitled to a permanent visa and citizenship.
+They do NOT realise they are foreigners here who get a much better temporary visa than any other country, including Canadian, English etc.

-If you truly want a safe future in Australia, I can help you, contact me.
+If you genuinely want a safe future in Australia, I can help you.
 If you believe you are entitled to this free, then I cannot help you, do not contact me.
-A new visa came out for Kiwis to get PR who came after 2001.
-Only 5,000 out of an estimated 75,000 who qualify have applied.
-Be thoughtful of your families future.

 Had problems with the law in New Zealand or significant health issues?
-If you haven’t yet arrived in Australia it is possible you may not be allowed to enter Australia when you arrive at an Australian airport.
+If you have not yet arrived in Australia it is possible you may not be allowed to enter Australia when you arrive at an Australian airport.
 You may be sent back on the next flight.

 We can advise you about your Australian Immigration options.
-Citizenship has many important benefits and you don’t even have to stop supporting the All Blacks!!!
+Citizenship has many important benefits and you do not even have to stop supporting the All Blacks!!!
 How good is that?
 (But you may have to have an operation to fix that accent… Sorry!!)